 Why You Should Keep Your Knives Properly Sharpened

 Dull knives are a chef’s biggest enemy.
-Not only do they make cutting more difficult, but it can require more force and give the chef a higher chance of slipping and missing the mark and possibly causing injury.
+Not only do they make cutting more difficult, but they can require more force and give the chef a higher chance of slipping, missing the mark, or possibly causing injury.
 Sharp knives will produce evenly cut and properly cut foods at a quick and even rate.

 How to Properly Sharpen a Kitchen Knife Using a Sharpening Steel

 There are many sharpening tools and devices that can help you restore even the dullest of blades.
 For this example, we are going to dive into how to sharpen knives using a sharpening steel.
 First, identify that you have a “sharpening steel” like a Diamond steel rod.
 Other steel rods are only meant for honing.
 These will not sharpen the blade!
 They will smooth out minor imperfections that occur to the knife between major cuts and hone it back to sharp.
 This will last until the knife becomes dull and a honing steel will be ineffective.
 Many chefs can easily access this tool and it can help keep knives sharp for years on end.

 Step 1: Positioning the Steel Sharpener

 To accurately and safely operate the steel sharpener, take hold of the handle with your non-dominant hand.
 Point the opposite end into the surface you are working on and push down with force to ensure that it is stable and will not move.
 You will hold the steel sharpener in this position for the entirety of the sharpening process.